-Key concept(s): Development occurs in predictable patterns but children develop at individual rates
+Key concept(s): Development occurs in predictable patterns but children develop at individual rates.

-- Observe and respect what each child can do. - Get to know each child's unique temperament and personality. - Get to know how each child is likely to demonstrate interest in something new, communicate their feelings and needs and respond to frustration. - Respond to each child in ways that support their identity, growth and development. - Offer children materials and activities that challenge them but are doable.
+- Observe and respect what each child can do. - Get to know each child's unique temperament and personality. - Get to know how each child is likely to demonstrate interest in something new, communicate their feelings and needs and respond to frustration. - Respond to each child in ways that supports their identity, growth and development. - Offer children materials and activities that challenge them but are doable.

-- Recognize that individual children learn at their own rate. - Set learning goals and plan activities that help each child reach the next step. - Adjust how they interact with a child to match the child's changing abilities to understand and communicate. - Help children reach milestones set in state early learning standards known as the Early Childhood Indicators of Progress.
+- Recognize that individual children learn at their own rate. - Set learning goals and plan activities that help each child reach the next step. - Adjust how they interact with a child to match the child's changing abilities to understand and communicate. - Help children reach milestones set in state early learning standards, known as the Early Childhood Indicators of Progress.

-- Go beyond relying on learning experiences that have been developed by others and create activities that address an individual child's needs. - Explain to others what they do and why they do it. - Understand state early learning standards and how to use them.
+- Go beyond relying on learning experiences that have been developed by othersand create activities that address an individual child's needs. - Explain to others what they do and why they do it. - Understand state early learning standards and how to use them.

-Key concept(s): Children grow and learn as part of their family, culture and community
+Key concept(s): Children grow and learn as part of their family, culture and community.

-- Talk with family members about how they do things at home and use that information to make the child feel welcome. - Support connections between experience at home and the family child care program. - Encourage children to share stories from their daily family life, such as favorite family activities or pets. - Create a sense of community where children notice and care about each other.
+- Talk with family members about how they do things at home and use that information to make the child feel welcome.
+For instance, learn the routine the family uses at naptime and try to use it too. - Encourage children to share stories from their daily family life, such as favorite family activities or pets. - Create a sense of community where children notice and care about each other.

-- Understand the importance of and support a child's home language by respecting the family's use of their home language, providing materials in the home languages; such as books, games and music and learning some words in the child's home language for songs, conversation and routines. - Provide opportunities for children to learn about different cultures, traditions, languages and family structures of other children and families.
+- Understand the importance of respecting the family's use of their home language, providing materials in the home language such as books, games and music, and learning some words in the child's home language for songs, conversation and routines. - Provide opportunities for children to learn about the different cultures, traditions, languages and family structures of other children.

-- Develop deeper understanding of traditions, values, child-rearing, and expectations of the various cultures of the children in the group. - Recognize the global society in which children live and are responsive to differences in culture, ethnicity, language and economics of the children for whom they care.
+- Develop deeper understanding of traditions, values, child-rearing, and expectations of the various cultures of the children in the group by talking with families and attending cultural events within the community. - Recognize the global society in which children live and are responsive to differences in culture, ethnicity, language and economics of the children for whom they care.

-Marisela watched as Mason worked with the scissors.
+Marisela watched as Mason worked the scissors.
 She noticed that he was holding the scissors with his thumb in one hole and his index finger in the other.
 His thumb was on the bottom and his finger on top.
 Consequently, as he cut, his scissor chewed through the paper.
 Mason tried a couple of times to make the scissors work before looking around at other children.
 Marisela moved next to Mason.
 She gently turned his hand over while saying, "thumbs up."
 Then she said, "I think there's room in this hole for more fingers.
 Try putting some more fingers in this hole."
 She handed Mason a narrow strip of stiff paper and suggested that he "try again."
 This time Mason was able to snip off a small section of paper.